 1) revenue from the sale of topical products manufactured to client specifications under our contract development and manufacturing organization ("CDMO") infrastructure; and 2) revenue from product development services.
 Clients in the Manufacturing segment use our CDMO services to manufacture topicals either under a private label or a brand name and may use a combination of Crescita's existing formulations or novel formulations, with or without the utilization of our transdermal delivery technologies.

-Refer to the Revenue by Segment and Gross Profit by Segment sections of this MD&A and to Note 6 - Segmented Information of our 2021 Consolidated Financial Statements.
+Refer to the Revenue by Segment and Gross Profit by Segment sections of this MD&A and to Note 5 - Segmented Information to our 2022 Consolidated Financial Statements.

 Impact of COVID-19